 Not a common name, U M Muller made clocks that competed head to head with the best known German clock-makers of the early part of the twentieth century.

-As those of you who are familiar with horological history, the German “box clock” effectively spelled the end of the so called Vienna regulator period because it was cheaper to produce, less ostentatious and appealed to the business middle class consumer of that period which in the case of this clock, the 1930s.
+The German “box clock” effectively spelled the end of the so called Vienna regulator period because it was cheaper to produce, had simpler lines and appealed to the business middle class consumer of that period, the 1930s.

-A good cleaning and waxing enhanced the look of this clock and I can imagine what it might have looked like when it was new some 80+ years ago.
+Cleaning and waxing revealed what it might have looked like when new some 80+ years ago.

-I do not know much about the company but I do know that Muller clocks can be dated by the lion logo on the clock face.
-If the lion’s tail is up it is pre 1930.
-Mine was made in the 1930s, exact year unknown.
 In Schmid’s Lexikon, it states that the original founders of this company in Mühlheim started in 1867.
 It was acquired by R. Schnekenburger around 1880, then by Gebrüder Müller around 1896 when it became Uhrenfabrik Mühlheim vormals R. Schnekenburger.
-In 1900 it assumed the name Uhrenfabrik Mühlheim, Müller & Co.
+In 1900 it assumed the name Uhrenfabrik Mühlheim, Müller & Co. or UM Muller

 So, a very nice German box clock that sounds great in our kitchen dining area.